 However, Square also faces rising competition in the payments space from players such as PayPal and Revolut, among others.
 The investment in Bitcoin may also hurt Square if it were to drop significantly in value.

 Despite Coinbase being the only pure-play crypto exchange on the market, Square appears to be a better buy now.
 It offers both exposure to cryptocurrencies through Square's Cash App and Square holding it on the balance sheet.
 As well as this, it generates the majority of its revenue from non-crypto plays and appears to offer a better risk versus reward than Coinbase.

 Crypto investing not quite your forte?
-Never fear; MyWallSt’s got a host of growth-savvy investments that don’t come with the same risks.
-You can get access to our market-beating list of stocks by simply clicking here and starting a free trial today.
+Never fear; MyWallSt's got a host of growth-savvy investments that don't come with the same risks.
+You can get access to our market-beating list of stocks by simply clicking here and getting free access today.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.